- Headway hasn’t provided support to customers since July 1st.

 Third-party developers face similar problems

 HeadwayThemes.com has a marketplace called “Extend” where third-party developers can sell add-ons on for Headway.
-Clay and Grant have failed to send third-party developers payments for sales of the third-party developers own products for several months.
+Clay and Grant have failed to send third-party developers payments for sales of their own products for several months.

 When third-party developers attempted to contact the Griffiths about payments, the Griffiths ignored them too.